 A breach of the ‘Right to Life’

-As part of their legal challenge, campaigners argue that the government’s pursuit of ‘herd immunity’ breaches Article 2 of the European Convention on Human Rights, which stipulates: “Everyone’s right to life shall be protected by law.
-No one shall be deprived of his life intentionally save in the execution of a sentence of a court following his conviction of a crime for which this penalty is provided by law.”
+As part of their legal challenge, campaigners argue that the government’s pursuit of ‘herd immunity’ breaches Article 2 of the European Convention on Human Rights.

 They added: “The very large number of UK deaths are as a result of an initial government decision to allow the viral infection to spread unchecked throughout the population in an attempt to build up herd-immunity.”

-David Wolchover argues: “If it can be established that the government determined on a policy of not striving too energetically and that they wilfully sought to justify their inaction on the herd immunity doctrine the claimants might well succeed in establishing a causal nexus between the policy and the covid-19 deaths.
+David Wolchover argues: “If it can be established that the government determined on a policy of not striving too energetically and that they wilfully sought to justify their inaction on the herd immunity doctrine the claimants might well succeed in establishing a causal nexus between the policy and deaths from Covid-19

 He added: “Even if one were to stop short of characterising the crime as manslaughter of the many thousands of victims (if not their murder) it is arguable that the actions of the senior cabinet and their responsible associates amounted at the very least to the common law indictable offence of misconduct in public office, a crime carrying a maximum penalty of life imprisonment.”